mitchelltmarino/MMM-RemoteCompliments/README.md

 ## Google Drive configuration options

 The majority of configurations for MMM-RemoteCompliments done via Google Drive, in the `configuration` spreadsheet.
 This way the module configurations can be easily modified at any time, without a direct connection to the mirror.

 The configurations options available are broken down by sections.
+The default value is used if the value is invalid or left empty.

 ### Enable Functions
-| Option           | Description
+| Function           | Description
 |----------------- |-----------
 | `Scheduled Compliments` | Whether to display scheduled compliments. <br><br>**Type:** `Boolean`<br>**Possible Values:** `true` or `false`<br>**Default Value:** `false`
 | `Current Compliments`        | Whether to display current compliments. <br><br>**Type:** `Boolean`<br>**Possible Values:** `true` or `false`<br>**Default Value:** `false`